-Drawing from the social sciences and working at the fuzzy front-end of commercial functions, “Needfinding” is a proven research method built on the idea of problem finding vs. problem solving.
-Differing from conventional market research or focus groups, we use Needfinding to uncover the sentiment, desired outcomes, competitive gaps, patterns and market dislocations that characterize needs.
-In the context of customer jobs-to-be-done, customer journeys and customer experiences, Needfinding promotes inquiry into problems independent of trying to solve them.
-This essential discipline helps our clients avoid prematurely constraining of potential solutions, leaving the full spectrum of ideas, options and choices open for consideration.
+Drawing from the sciences and working at the fuzzy front-end of customer relationship management, “Needfinding” is a proven research methodology built on the idea of problem finding vs. problem solving.
+Differing from conventional market research or focus groups, Needfinding helps brands uncover the sentiment, desired outcomes, service and experience gaps, patterns and market dislocations that characterize unmet needs.
+In the context of customer customer service, customer journeys and customer experiences, Needfinding promotes inquiry into customer problems independent of trying to solve them.
+This essential discipline helps brands avoid making incorrect assumptions or drawing premature conclusions, leaving the full spectrum of ideas, options and choices open for consideration.

-In a marketplace that is noisier and more competitive than ever, companies and brands must cut through the noise.
+In a marketplace that is noisier and more competitive than ever, brands must cut through the noise.
 Simply put, this means being more relevant to customers.
-Our experience has shown that relevance comes from engaging at a human level to address the functional and emotional needs that customers truly value.
+Perennial customer experience leaders and best-in-class service brands have shown that relevance comes from engaging at a human level to address the functional and emotional needs that customers truly value.
 Crucially, needs are more enduring than specific product or service solutions – smart phones come and go, but the need to communicate on the move endures – making them more reliable representations of commercial opportunity.

-Beyond simply addressing existing needs better, cheaper or faster, it is imperative that companies and brands look beyond the obvious to discover the unmet needs of their customers and prospects.
-While unmet needs take many forms, we characterize them as the “Five-Uns” — underlying, unarticulated, undervalued, unconsidered or unsatisfied needs.
-Orienting strategic and commercial processes around these unmet needs offer authentic opportunities to demonstrate customer empathy and serve as powerful catalyst or brand preference, loyalty and buying urgency.
+Beyond simply addressing existing needs better, cheaper or faster, it is imperative that brands look beyond the obvious to discover the unmet needs of their customers and prospects.
+While unmet needs take many forms, characterize them as the “Six-Uns” — underlying, unarticulated, undervalued, unconsidered, unsatisfied or unknown needs.
+Orienting customer service delivery and customer experiences around these unmet needs offer authentic opportunities to demonstrate customer empathy and serve as powerful catalyst or brand preference, buying urgency, loyalty, and passionate advocacy.

-Customers can’t always express their needs adequately or in ways that are actionable.
+Customers can’t always express their expectations and needs adequately or in ways that are actionable.
 Following the thesis that “customers don’t buy products and services, they hire them to do a job”, emotional or functional needs and associated problems are best discovered using the jobs-to-be-done (JTBD) framework.
-In the context of a customer persona or segment within a customer journey or customer experience, expressing needs as JTBD statements allows companies and brands to systematically break down jobs into discrete steps and desired outcomes.
-Ultimately, we use the JTBD framework to provide a consistent architecture for customer needs and a common language across the growth, innovation and digital agenda.
+In the context of a customer persona or segment within a customer journey or customer experience, expressing needs as JTBD statements allows brands to systematically break down jobs into discrete steps and desired outcomes.
+Ultimately, the JTBD framework provides a consistent method for customer needs and a common language in the design of exceptional services, customer journeys and customer experiences.

 0 Comments Register to comment